LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab4-6.png)

 ### [3] Check whether the script works
-Go to the KMS service in AWS console, as you can see the key is created with the alias of `24188516`, in the policy section, we can see that user 24188516@student.uwa.edu.au has been granted as the key administrator and key user.
+Go to the KMS service in AWS console, as you can see the key is created with the alias of `24188516`, in the policy section,  	we can see that user 24188516@student.uwa.edu.au has been granted as the **Key Administrator** and **Key User**.
 ![enter image description here](http://localhost/assets/lab4-7.png)
 ![enter image description here](http://localhost/assets/lab4-8.png)